jxub/barrel_ex/README.md

 ## Usage

-To use the latest version, paste in mix.exs the following line in deps:
+To use the latest version, paste the following line in mix.exs deps:

 ```elixir
 {:barrel_ex,  git: "https://gitlab.com/barrel-db/Clients/barrel_ex", branch: "develop"}
 ```
 And use in a module as you wish: